statisticalmodel/beautiful-jekyll/Robot.md

 Explorer

 ### Background
-I wanted to build a robot that can avoid obsticals, by using sensor
+I wanted to build a robot that can avoid obsticals, by using sensors

 ### Result